 The Bonds will be dated as of the date of delivery.
-The Bonds will mature annually or be subject to mandatory sinking fund redemption each October 1, commencing October 1, 2025, as set forth on the pages immediately inside the front cover page of this Official Statement.
+The Bonds will mature as set forth on the pages inside the front cover hereof.
 The Bonds are being issued in denominations of \$5,000 and integral multiples thereof not exceeding the amount maturing in any maturity, and shall be fully registered as to principal and interest.
-Interest on the Bonds will be payable on April 1 and October 1 of each year, commencing October 1, 2022.
+Interest on the Bonds shall accrue on the basis of a 360-day year of twelve 30-day months and will be payable on April 1 and October 1 of each year, commencing October 1, 2024 (each an "Interest Payment Date").